 It is in the not-so-distant future that your consumers, clients, partners, and your suppliers, banks, financiers, and insurances—you name it—will demand more and more proof concerning your corporate social responsibility before they will continue doing business with you.
 The 32-year old definition for “sustainable development”, a development that meets today’s generation’s needs without compromising the ability of future generations to meet theirs now applies to you.

-What is in your strategy today and what is going on today in your organization that will either ensure or undermine the sustainability of your company?
-What might jeopardize your future is insufficient proactive action to do good beyond your businesses bottom-line.
+What is in your strategy today and what is going on today in your organization that will either ensure or undermines the sustainability of your company?
+What might jeopardize your future is insufficient proactive action to do good beyond your business’s bottom-line.

 What we mean by being authentic here is “being true to what you hold yourself to be.”
 That goes way beyond not lying, it is aligning all your actions with what your company says it is for all its stakeholders.
 What’s more, is doing so in a way that when you communicate about it, people want more of what you are rather than shrugging with cynical thoughts in mind.

 Well, imagine your organization has not reached this level of authenticity yet.
 Let’s consider it has signed an anti-corruption agreement and keeps doing business in countries that require some sort of corruption to operate.
 You can claim to be the only one in your industry doing fair business in that country, who will believe you nowadays, seriously?
 What does your tax leveling scheme look like?
 Is it a solid, fair practice in line with all regulations or does it look like tax evasion to many people?
 Such a debate does not only happen in court in disputes between your lawyers and tax makers, but it also happens in front of the shelves or in online shopping baskets.